 GeneCards Summary for HTT Gene

 HTT (Huntingtin) is a Protein Coding gene.
-Diseases associated with HTT include huntington disease and juvenile huntington disease.
-Among its related pathways are EGFR1 Signaling Pathway and Akt Signaling.
-GO annotations related to this gene include identical protein binding and transcription factor binding.
+Diseases associated with HTT include Huntington Disease and Lopes-Maciel-Rodan Syndrome.
+Among its related pathways are Neuroscience and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and transcription factor binding.